zumbi/adventofcode/README.md

 # adventofcode
-My solutions for advent of code
+My solutions for advent of code.
+Trying to improve my python ;)